nohani/Thought-Bubble/README.md

   * Users can like/unlike posts

  ### Follows
-  * Users can follow/unfollow posts
+  * Users can follow/unfollow other users